Formation Entry 21 of 25

 A practical guide to character, education, example, habit, correction, and generational formation.

 Institutions form people by structure.
 Rules, incentives, schedules, promotions, punishments, architecture, budgets, language, metrics, ceremonies, and leadership patterns teach people how to behave.
-A school, company, church, nonprofit, agency, hospital, court, team, or civic body is not merely an organization that accomplishes tasks.
+A school, company, religious community, nonprofit, agency, hospital, court, team, or civic body is not only an organization that accomplishes tasks.
 It is also a formation environment.

 This is why institutional design is moral.
 People inside institutions learn what is actually valued.
 They learn whether truth is safe, whether excellence matters, whether dissent is punished, whether responsibility is rewarded, whether image outranks service, whether leadership accepts consequence, and whether vulnerable people can be heard.